huang-pan/market_basket/README.md

 scale = 3, 600k rows input file
 end: 449.5827350616455 seconds --- O(n) time complexity

+The algorithm starts to slow down if we use fewer output files and store more output product combinations per file:\

 main.py: unique first product in output csv file name\
          slower execution time, > O(n) time complexity, but fewer output files\
          fewer output files means more output product combination counts in each output file\
          the larger the output file, the slower the read / write to the output file\

 scale = 1, 200k rows input file
 end: 246.62168097496033 seconds